revk/ESP32-GPS/README.md

 ## LEDs

-There is one LED by the SD card that shows the status of the SD card (on older boards this is first LED on LED strip);
+There is one LED by the SD card that shows the status of the SD card (on older boards this is first LED on LED strip).
+This pulses if data ready to send.

 |Colour|Meaning|
 |------|-------|